Blog/Retatrutide Side Effects: What 2 Phase 3 Trials Show (2026)

 How Common Is Dysesthesia With Retatrutide?

-At the highest dose, roughly 1 in 5 people experienced some form of altered skin sensation.
-The events were classified as generally mild.
-They did not cause significant numbers of people to stop treatment (BioSpace, Dec 2025).
+In TRIUMPH-4, roughly 1 in 5 people at 12 mg experienced altered skin sensation.
+In TRANSCEND-T2D-1, the rate dropped to 1 in 23.
+The events were classified as generally mild in both trials and did not cause significant numbers of people to stop treatment (BioSpace, Dec 2025, Lilly TRANSCEND-T2D-1 Press Release).

-Why was this not seen in Phase 2?
+Why was dysesthesia not seen in Phase 2?
 The most likely explanation is sample size.
 Phase 2 enrolled 338 people.
-Phase 3 enrolled 445.
+TRIUMPH-4 enrolled 445.
 Larger trials detect rarer side effects that smaller studies miss.
-It is also possible that the longer duration (68 weeks vs 48 weeks) allowed the signal to emerge.
+The longer duration (68 weeks vs 48 weeks) may also have allowed the signal to emerge.

 What Causes Dysesthesia With Retatrutide?